 University of Suffolk at East Coast College has two locations, one in Lowestoft and one in Great Yarmouth, both providing a friendly and relaxed place to study, and a supportive environment.

 University of Suffolk at East Coast College (Lowestoft) provides higher education courses to serve the academic, vocational, employment and professional needs of the communities in the East of England.
 In a bid to match the needs of the local community, University of Suffolk at East Coast College (Lowestoft) has recently developed the courses it offers, and now has a suite of Foundation degrees.

 University of Suffolk at East Coast College (Great Yarmouth) is within easy reach of the meandering waterways of the Norfolk Broads, expanses of beautiful countryside and is a short train ride from the cultural city of Norwich.
 The University of Suffolk at east Coast College (Great Yarmouth) offers its students state-of-the-art facilities and industry-standard equipment on its growing range of Foundation and Honours degrees.

 The majority of lecturers teaching Foundation and Honours degrees still work in, and are active in, their specialisms and have forged lasting relationships with employers.

-Cargo Cafe is open to staff, students and the public, offering a range of hot and cold drinks, snacks and lunch items.
-Cargo cafe has two outlets in the Waterfront Building.
+The Waterfront Building has the Cargo Coffee House on the ground floor which is open to staff, students and the public, offering a range of hot and cold drinks, snacks and lunch items.
+Food and drink is discounted for staff and students.